jrcain-usgs/asc-public-docs/docs/concepts/missions/mgs/moc-mars-orbiter-camera.md

 ## The Mars Orbiter Camera Instrument

-The Mars Orbiter Camera (MOC) onboard [**MGS**](../../../concepts/missions/mgs/index.md) produces a daily wide-angle image of Mars similar to weather photographs of the Earth, and also takes narrow angle images. *Malin Space Science Systems* is responsible for MOC operations.
+The Mars Orbiter Camera (MOC) onboard [**MGS**](../../../concepts/missions/mgs/index.md) produced a daily wide-angle image of Mars, similar to weather photographs of the Earth, and took narrow angle images.
+*Malin Space Science Systems* was responsible for MOC operations from 1996 to 2006.

 -----